Acupressure Points for Sinus Relief of Congestion

 The Drilling Bamboo

-As one’s nose bridge close to the eye sockets is mostly affected by nasal congestion, applying a nose rub to the Drilling Pressure point is the best.
-One can find the Drilling Bamboo point in the groove of your inner eye socket, where the bridge of your nose meets the eyebrow ridge.
+As nasal congestion mostly affects the nose bridge close to the eye sockets, applying a nose rub to the Drilling Pressure point is the best treatment.
+The drilling Bamboo point is in the groove of the inner eye socket, where the bridge of the nose meets the eyebrow ridge.
 Use the tips of your thumbs and press in both areas near your eye sockets for 5 minutes.

-Alternatively, you can work on these pressure points separately, but pressing them simultaneously applies more pressure and clears mucus in no time.
+Alternatively, you can work on these pressure points separately, but pressing them simultaneously applies more pressure and clears mucus quickly.
 These pressure points relieve headaches, blurry vision, eyestrain, sinus pain, hay fever, and red and watery eyes.

 Joining the Valley Pressure Point: